AppleGreen Cottage

 What is a dart in sewing?

-Simply put, a dart is a fold you make in a piece of flat fabric and then sew it, which will give your fabric a bit of a dimension.
-Typical for garment sewing, and an amazing technique you can use on all types of bags (easiest dart type: here) and when sewing pouches.
-Also, when making rounded items like this popular free seam roll pattern.
+Simply put, a dart is a fold you make in a piece of flat fabric and then sew it, which will give your fabric a bit of dimension.

 Darts were traditionally used on the garment, but can be used just as well on bags - with an amazing effect!
-On bags, darts often appear along the bottom edge, the side edges, or in bottom corners, as a fancy version of boxed corners.
-So many options - see the tutorial!
+You can add them to nearly all types of bags and pouches.

 This simple drawing will make it clear: